TheDeFiQuant/openbook-v2-cli/README.md

 ### Close OpenOrders Account (OOA)

-Close an OpenOrders account or all OOAs for a market.
+Close an OpenOrders account or all OOAs for a market or for one particular OOA.
+Optionally you can also close the OpenOrdersIndexer.

 ```sh
 npx ts-node cli.ts closeOOA --ownerKeypair <KEYPAIR_PATH> --market <MARKET_PUBKEY> --openOrders <OPEN_ORDERS_PUBKEY> --closeIndexer